COVID-19 - Payment Freeze

 If you are a customer who has been affected in this way, we are willing to offer you a payment freeze of up to a maximum of 3 months.
 In order to fully understand how this works, please note carefully the following information before proceeding.

-Please be advised that if your agreement has already been terminated due to non payment or any other breach of your contractual obligations, or if you have voluntarily terminated your agreement, then you will not be eligible for a payment break/holiday.
+Please be advised that if your agreement has already been terminated due to non payment or any other breach of your contractual obligations, or if you have voluntarily terminated your agreement, then you will not be eligible for a payment break/freeze.
 Please contact us to discuss your account in these circumstances.

 - How will a payment freeze work?